pepopo978/Cursive/README.md

 - `ignoretarget` : "Ignore the current target when choosing target for multicurse.
 Does not affect 'curse' command.",
 - `minhp=<number>` : "Minimum HP for a target to be considered.",
 - `refreshtime=<number>` : "Time threshold at which to allow refreshing a curse.
 Default is 0 seconds.",
+- `name=<str>` : "Filter targets by name.
+Can be a partial match.
+If no match is found, the command will do nothing.",

 EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP|warnings,resistsound,expiringsound,minhp=10000,refreshtime=2`
+EXAMPLE: `/cursive multicurse Curse of Recklessness|RAID_MARK|name=Touched Warrior,resistsound,expiringsound`

 ## Important info

 If you have my latest nampower, it will use the SpellInRange function from that to provide improved range checking.

-All commands will prioritize targets within 28 yards of you first to have a better chance of being in range.
+Otherwise, all commands will prioritize targets within 28 yards of you first to have a better chance of being in range.

 All commands will ignore targets with the following CCs on them: